-10 This specific numbering (3.x and 3.x.y for invocations from SA to EMS) has been used to remark that the sequence of invocations is not known a priori but depend on the workflow design (they are linked to the Figure 11).
+9 This specific numbering (3.x and after 3.x.y) has been used to remark that the sequence of invocations is not known a priori but depend on the workflow design (they are linked to the Figure 8).
 Then several invocations can be associated to 3.x and for each of them a related invocation 3.x.y will be sent to the EMS

-11 Similar considerations can be done for 3.y numbering.
+10 Similar considerations can be done for 3.y numbering.
 Actually it is not known a priori how many and when context changes will happen.